Robert Morris University

-Robert Morris University (RMU) is a private university in Moon Township, Pennsylvania.
-It was founded in 1921 and is named after Robert Morris, known as the "financier of the [American] revolution."
+Robert Morris University (RMU) is a private university in Moon Township, Pennsylvania, United States.
+It was founded in 1921 and is named after Robert Morris, known as the "financier of the American Revolution".
 It enrolls nearly 5,000 students and offers 60 bachelor's degree programs and 35 master's and doctoral programs.
-Most students are from the Pittsburgh area, while 16 percent of freshmen in 2018 were from outside Pennsylvania.

 History

 Robert Morris University originated in 1921 as the Pittsburgh School of Accountancy, founded by Andrew Blass using a curriculum similar to what he had overseen as dean of the Pace Institute in Washington, D.C.
 His successor, C.W.
 Salmond, oversaw an expansion in 1935 that added business and secretarial studies, and the school was renamed the Robert Morris School of Business in honor of the Founding Father popularly known as the "financier of the American Revolution."
 In 1942, the Robert Morris School moved to the William Penn Hotel to accommodate its growing enrollment, and in 1959 purchased its own Downtown building at 600 Fifth Ave.

 In 1962 the school purchased Pine Hill Manor and Farm in Moon Township, Pennsylvania, formerly the home of Oliver Kaufmann, vice president of Kaufmann's department store in Pittsburgh, his wife, Freda, and their children.
 The Commonwealth of Pennsylvania then granted the school permission to award associate degrees, and the school became Robert Morris Junior College, operating from two separate campuses.
 The first new buildings on the Moon Township campus, Franklin Center and three residence halls, were erected in 1963.

 The school became Robert Morris College in 1969 when it began offering bachelor's degrees in business administration.
 The first graduate students were admitted in 1978 for master's degree programs in business administration, taxation, and business teacher education; the first doctoral program was offered in 1999.
 In 2002, the school attained university status and was thus renamed Robert Morris University.
 In 2010, the university sold its Downtown Center at 600 Fifth Avenue to Duquesne University.

 In 2016, Christopher B. Howard became the university's eighth president.
-Howard was the president of Hampden-Sydney College and the first African-American president in RMU's history.
-He was succeeded by Michelle Patrick in 2022, the first woman to serve as RMU president.
+Howard was formerly the president of Hampden-Sydney College and the first African-American president in RMU's history.
+He was succeeded by Michelle L. Patrick in 2022, the first woman to serve as RMU president.